 - Housekeeper: one week's pay.
 Again, this is for housekeepers who are household regulars, not those who come once or twice a year.

-Bear in mind that these are general guidelines and you will always find someone who disagrees.
+Bear in mind that these are general guidelines and that you will always find someone who disagrees.

-But there are a few things on which nearly everyone agrees.
+But there are a few things that don't broker disagreement.
 Tips are taxable, so your gift may well end up with Uncle Sam's bite marks on it.
 If you want to avoid a moral dilemma on the part of your recipient, give a gift card.
 Always include a personal note of thanks with a holiday tip.
 Last, but not least, be discreet.

 For more Foolishness:

-This article was originally published on Dec.
-16, 2006.
-It has been updated by Dayana Yochim.
+This article, written by Elizabeth Brokamp, originally ran in December 2006.
+It has been updated with the most recent rules of tipping etiquette.
 The Fool has a disclosure policy.